Colombo crime family: Third Family War (1991–1993)

 By 1991, Orena had come to believe Persico was out of touch and causing the family to miss out on lucrative opportunities.
 He was also alarmed at Persico's plans for a made-for-television biography, fearing that prosecutors could use it as evidence in the same way they had used Joe Bonanno's tell-all book as evidence in the Commission Trial.
 He therefore decided to take over the family himself.

 Using his strong ties to Gambino boss John Gotti, Orena petitioned the Mafia Commission to recognize him as boss.
 Unwilling to cause more conflict, the Commission refused.
 Orena then instructed consigliere Carmine Sessa to poll the capos on whether Orena should replace Persico.
 Instead, Sessa alerted Persico that Orena was staging a palace coup.
 An enraged Persico ordered a hit on Orena.
 On June 21, 1991, when Orena arrived at his home in Cedarhurst on Long Island, he found gunmen under Sessa's leadership waiting for him.
-However, Orena managed to escape before the gunmen could strike.
+Orena managed to escape before the gunmen could strike.
 The third Colombo war had begun.

 Orena sent his younger brother Michael "Mickey Brown" Orena's two sons—Michael and younger son William "Willy Boy" Orena—into Brooklyn on a murder mission.
 It is unclear what roles the two brothers played in the murders during the war, but F.B.I agents are certain they were responsible for the disappearance of 15 associates and business partners of the Orena clan.
 William "Willy Boy" Orena was picked up getting off of the Fire Island Ferry in Sayville, Long Island, with eight pistols believed to be used in the bloodshed and $43,000 in cash in his possession.
 During Willy Boy's stay at the Riverhead County Jail, all eight of the firearms disappeared from the evidence locker.